This post may contain affiliate links. Learn more.

 Another key to using a back shaver is that you don’t apply excess pressure.
 Even if your back hair rivals that of a gorilla, just let the shaver do the work.
-And, depending on your hair, you may not need to make multiple passes with the shaver.
+Depending on your hair, you may not need to make multiple passes with the shaver.

 4. Using an epilator

 Here’s the recommended epilation process:

-- You may choose dry or wet epilation, but most experts say that dry works best because you won’t weigh down the hair with water, making it easier for your epilator to get all hairs.
-But don’t hesitate to take a warm bath before you epilate.
-And, wet epilation is less painful and more convenient if you do it in the tub or shower.
+- You may choose dry or wet epilation, but most experts say that dry works best, because you won’t weigh down the hair with water, making it easier for your epilator to get all hairs.
+However, don’t hesitate to take a warm bath before you epilate, and, wet epilation is less painful and more convenient if you do it in the tub or shower.

 - Use your epilator on a lower setting at the start, especially if you’re new to epilation.

 - Keep your skin taut.
-Doing so helps your hairs stand up while also making sure that you don’t pinch your skin.
+Doing so helps your hairs stand up while also making sure you don’t pinch your skin.
 You can pull your skin using one hand before you get to work while holding the epilator in the other hand to do this.